 Rotation matrix, rotate the image by angle v.

 Altogether these matrices correspond to: T1 T2 T3 T4 = Ttot

 Translation, Scale and rotation matrices (functions) put together in one matrix.

 X' = T X, T transform the coordinates of X to X'.

-X consist of one pixel coordinate, xij and yij, i=row and j=column.
+X consist of the pixel coordinates, xij and yij, i=row and j=column.
 X' is the new coordinates.
 First we must find out what T is.
 To that we use our reference star as we get when we align our sub images.
 To X we put in our reference stars coordinates from our sub images.
 X' is the reference stars coordinates reference image (one of the sub images normally).
 One T matrix for each of your sub images will transform them to the reference image coordinates.

 Each column are the coordinates of the center of a reference star, x1, y1 and x'1, y'1 and so on should align on each other after the transformation (align) process.
 That is what matrix Ttot take care of.

 Ad / Annons: